Bahram-Hedayati/TMBMC_2026/ReadMe.md

 ### Core Modules

 - **`sysEnvClasses.py`**
-  Defines the main system entities (NMA and TME) using object-oriented design.
+  Defines the main system entities (NMA and TME) using object-oriented programming (OOP) design.

 - **`publicFns.py`**
   Utility functions for visualization and reporting.